Norfolk County Agricultural High School

 Norfolk County Agricultural High School is a public high school in Walpole, Massachusetts, United States.
 The school offers specialty training to students who are interested in pursuing careers in Animal and Marine Science, Plant and Environmental Science, and Diesel and Mechanical Technology.
 The school is one of only three in Massachusetts to promote agriscience and agribusiness opportunities, as well as one of four in the nation.
-NCAHS has a low retention rate and a low dropout rate (0% in the 2015-2016 school year).
-As of the 2022-2023 school year, the school offers gymnastics as a major.
+NCAHS has a high retention rate and a low dropout rate (0% in the 2015-2016 school year).

 Campus

 The school has several buildings.
 Kemp Hall is the main academic building.
 There is a new animal science building, a new agricultural mechanics building, and a plant science building with four greenhouses.
 There is also an old administrative building and another building with a computer lab, library and cafeteria.
 Two new buildings were completed in 2014; the new History and English department called Avery Hall, and the new Administration and mathematics building, called McFarland hall.
-The newest building is Pantaloon Hall.
 The school has two softball/baseball fields and two soccer fields.
 The campus also has two outdoor equestrian rings, an indoor ring with a newly built horse barn, and an AKC-certified dog ring.